 The range of the slender glass lizard in not well known in Iowa.
 Its habits and relative abundance at any particular site make it difficult to define the range and estimate population size.
 Generally, this lizard is found in southeastern Iowa, from the southeast corner west to south central Iowa.
 Any sightings should be reported and are greatly appreciated.

 Glass lizards are active from April to October.
 They are diurnal; actively foraging during the day even in hot weather (Collins, 1993, Vogt, 1981).
 They are rarely active at dusk or at night.
-Unlike our other lizards, glass lizards do not dig their own burrows, although they may if the soil is very loose.
-They use mammal burrows for refuge and hibernaculums.
+Unlike our other lizards, glass lizards do not dig their own burrows, although they may burrow if the soil is very loose.
+They use mammal burrows for refuge and overwintering sites.
 If approached, they may sit motionless blending in perfectly with their surroundings.

 A friend of mine found one much by chance in Kansas, As he was taking a break in the ditch after searching a road cut, he just stood, staring at the ground allowing his vision to go in and out of focus.
 All of a sudden, he focused and realized he was looking right at a glass lizard.
 The lizard did not move so as to catch his eye, but was frozen.
 The second he went for the dive, it was gone.
 This is another defense of glass lizards, they are fast!
 They move in a serpentine motion much like snakes, and when in motion, they are tough to catch.

 If you do make contact, it will most likely be with the tail.
 Of course, the tail will detach immediately, sometimes into several wriggling pieces while the body scoots off to safety.
 They will regenerate a new tail, but it will not be as long, or look as good as the original.
-It is rare to find a glass lizard that has never broken some part of its tail.
+It is rare to find an adult glass lizard that has never broken some part of its tail.
 The tail is very fragile and does not have to be touching anything to drop off.
 There is no truth to the belief that the original tail will reattach itself to the body.

 Breeding occurs in spring.
 The male bites and grasps the skin of the females neck during copulation.
 They are oviparous laying from 5 to 17 eggs (Collins, 1993) in June or July under forms of cover such as rocks, logs or boards.
 Females guard the eggs.
 The eggs hatch in August.